 Once it’s all out, I start to prioritize my daily tasks, look at any deadlines I have looming, and organize my brain dump.
 I look for actionable things and move those over to a to-do list, and I ignore the stuff that isn’t important at the time.

-One thing that really helps me keep these brain dump thoughts organized is using colored pens.
+One thing that helps me keep these brain dump thoughts organized is colored pens.
 I use blues and pinks, purples, and greens, and these fun colors help me keep track of different types of ideas and thoughts.
 It also keeps my journal colorful and fun!

 My fun pens also make it easier to go over my journal pages and pick out important pieces of information.